Learn how you can make a delicious corn chowder with the perfect texture without needing to add any flour.

 Once that happens add back in the corn, peppers, and carrots.
 Stir in the heavy cream.
 Add in the dill if using.

 If you wish to thicken it even more what you can do is remove some of the soup form the pot.
-Run it through blender or use a stick blender and then add it back into the soup.
+Run it through blender or use an immersion blender (stick blender) and then add it back into the soup.

 You can also use a stick blender right in the pot itself.
 Go low until it's thick enough without pureeing the whole soup.